Get in touch

-As defined by the ‘Centre of Protection of National Infrastructure’ (CPNI), Hostile Vehicle Mitigation (HVM) is a protective security discipline focussing on reducing risks associated with vehicle borne threats posed by terrorists and criminals.
+As defined by the ‘Centre of Protection of National Infrastructure’ (CPNI), Hostile Vehicle Mitigation (HVM) is a protective security discipline focusing on reducing risks associated with vehicle-borne threats posed by terrorists and criminals.

-Penetrative: This is where a vehicle is used as a tool to breach or weaken a building or physical perimeter.
+- Penetrative: This is where a vehicle is used as a tool to breach or weaken a building or physical perimeter.
 Typically, this kind of ram-raid attack has been used by criminals; however, it has also been adopted by terrorists.
 The attacking vehicle may also be carrying an IED and be detonated once inside, next to a physical target or near to a crowded place.
-The attack on the British Consulate in Istanbul, Turkey was a tragic example of such an attack [Link to News Article].
+The attack on the British Consulate in Istanbul, Turkey was a tragic example of such an attack.

-Duress: In attacks like this, a guard or employee could be forced to allow a hostile vehicle access, or a driver could be forced to transport and park a VBIED near a vulnerable target under threat.
+- Duress: In attacks like this, a guard or employee could be forced to allow access to a hostile vehicle, or a driver could be forced to transport and park a VBIED near a vulnerable target under threat.

 In 2016, the Iraqi capital Baghdad, saw one of the worst VBIED attacks in history, as a lorry packed with explosives detonated in the Karrada district killing 323 people.
 A year later another horrific attack took place in Kabul, killing 150.